 We are pleased to continue to take advantage of the SEC rules that allow us to furnish our proxy materials to our stockholders by providing access to such documents on the Internet instead of mailing printed copies.
 Accordingly, most of our stockholders of record and beneficial owners have received a Notice of Internet Availability of Proxy Materials ("Notice") and will not receive a full set of proxy materials in the mail unless requested.
 Instructions on how to access the proxy materials on the Internet may be found on the website referred to in the Notice.
 If you would like to receive our proxy materials electronically by email, you should follow the instructions for requesting such materials provided in the Notice.
-Your election to receive proxy materials electronically by email will remain in effect until you terminate such election.
-Choosing to receive future proxy materials electronically by email will reduce the environmental impact and the costs incurred by us in printing and mailing the proxy materials.
+Your election to receive proxy materials electronically by email will reduce the environmental impact and the costs incurred by us in printing and mailing the proxy materials.